List of Making Fiends characters: Character

 Charlotte is an optimistic girl and could be described as too friendly; it is difficult for her to get angry as she sees everything as lovable.
 When Vendetta unleashes fiends onto her, Charlotte always ruins her plans by making the fiends do useful things.
 Charlotte is very naive and thinks Vendetta is her best friend.
 She likes to pretend to be different kind of things such as postage stamps or cheese.
 She can hold her breath for nine hours.
 She likes to sing songs about such things as being small, No. 2 pencils, and Vendetta.
-Charlotte loves everything in the world.
+Charlotte loves mostly everything, though she does not like strawberries, as seen in web episode 8, and fleas, as seen in web episode 6.

 Grudge

 Grudge is Vendetta's giant hamster fiend.
 He fills the role of Vendetta's sidekick and thug enforcer.
 Grudge grunts and growls to express himself.
 In the TV series, it is expanded more on his feelings for Vendetta, showing that he really does care about her and her safety.
 In web episode 18, Grudge is replaced by Rubella, but is accepted again by Vendetta after helping her get rid of a music bear given from Rubella, but was fired again after hiccuping (he ate a music card given to Vendetta from Charlotte, so when he hiccuped, it played music.
 That was what made Vendetta replace him in the first place.) but is again accepted by Vendetta when he fends off her own wild fiends in web episode 20.
-Vendetta always refers to him as "Hamster", whereas Charlotte is the only person who refers to him as "Grudge".
-He is voiced by Peter Merryman.
+Vendetta never refers to him by name, calling him Hamster.
+Charlotte calls him Grudge in web episode 7 and the TV series segments Shrinking Charlotte, and ‘’Shorts 1 (Dear Pretty Diary, Dear Stupid Journal)’’.

 Mr. Milk

 Mr. Milk is the teacher who has the misfortune of teaching Charlotte and Vendetta's class.
-He is incredibly timid and never gets around to teaching due to his fear of Vendetta's reactions to his lessons.
+He is very timid and rarely gets around to teaching due to his fear of Vendetta's reactions to his lessons.
 He speaks in a nervous, disjointed monotone and is afraid of the fanged red bird fiend that is constantly glaring at him.
 He fantasizes about being a Swiss banker and having a relationship with Mrs. Minty.
 He is voiced by Peter Merryman.

 Secondary

 Charlene

-Grandma Charlene is Charlotte's grandmother, whose personality is essentially that of an older Charlotte.
+Charlene is Charlotte's grandmother, whose personality is essentially that of an older Charlotte.
 She runs a candy shop that sells candy and auto parts; supposedly on television, she can make almost anything out of lemon drops and brake cables.
 She has a gigantic bookcase full of cookbooks in her kitchen, and says that she loves cookbooks and that they have "so many pretty pictures and nice recipes".
 Charlene does not appear in the web series.
 She is voiced by Amy Winfrey.